12 dark tales of Louisiana folklore & some modern day lessons

 The story goes that these girls brought more than their innocence to New Orleans; they brought something dark and dangerous.

-Vampires, it seems, had made their way into the heart of the city.
+Vampires, it seems, had made their way into the heart of the city (and 300 years later "The Originals" would also set up shop here).

 A lesson for our modern lives: